vgandari/tok/ROADMAP.md

 - [ ] nowiki boolean key suppresses wiki links in case you know there is no Wikipedia page available; wiki key has no effect; root node's nowiki set to false
-- [ ] urls: HashMap where key is display label and value is URL (recommended to include website name and page title in display label)
 - [ ] sec key allows custom section/chapter heading title for a
       particular node if that node is determined to require a section heading